Bike Ride and Diabetes

+Bike Ride And Diabetes have a connection.
 There’s many reasons for riding a bike.
 Are you bike riding for weight loss?
 Just casual riding?
 Both?
 I love bike riding.
 And I ride for pleasure and to be healthier and lose weight.
 I’ve been on a bike since I was a kid, and who hasn’t, right?
 From the first tricycle, to training wheels, and then on to multiple speed bikes.
 And you can lose weight and lower your blood sugar too.

 Bicycles have changes so much over the years.
 But for me, it’s a FUN exercise.
 I don’t even know how many bikes I’ve had, but they really aren’t expensive unless you’re into cross country cycling or bike racing.
 It’s a great leisure activity.
 When I’m riding, I don’t even feel like it’s exercise, at least not exercise that some people dislike.
 I think it’s important to exercise and lose weight, which also helps keep pressure off my back, but to also engage in one that you enjoy and try and relieve stress too.